Victor-Noli/Victor-Noli/README.md

 ### Hi there 👋

-My name is Victor and I'm a developer !
-Yes....
-Well I'm a beginner so I'm trying my best !
+My name is Victor and I do not create personnal project anymore.
+I don't have have time !

 I'm part of the Chroma Team who creates Minecraft Modpacks.

-I do not create personnal project any more.
-I don't have have time.

 What I do now?